MBE-CASSCF Approach for the Accurate Treatment of Large Active Spaces

 \subsubsection{Choice of MBE Target}

 As outlined in Sect. \ref{impl_sect}, we may target individual quantities by means of MBEs, namely, 1- and 2-RDMs and the generalized Fock matrix.
 In the leftmost panels of Figure \ref{targets}, we compare the convergence profiles of quasi-Newton orbital optimizations using either target.
-We note how, for MBEs of 1- and 2-RDMs, the total energy can be readily evaluated from these, whereas this is not possible when performing an expansion of the generalized Fock matrix.
+We note how the total energy can be readily evaluated from MBEs of 1- and 2-RDMs, while this is not possible from an expansion of the generalized Fock matrix.
 In the latter case, an expansion of the energy is instead done simultaneously at every iteration to keep track of energy convergence.
 In the left panel of Figure \ref{targets}, both optimizations start at the same energy at iteration 0 because the gradient and Hessian diagonal for the preconditioner is calculated from an expansion of RDMs in both implementations of MBE-CASSCF.
 While both orbital optimizations generally converge in a similar number of iterations, the implementation using the generalized Fock matrix converges to an energy that is much closer to the exact CASSCF result.
 This result is expected, as the MBE converges faster for the energy than for the RDMs.
 Furthermore, as the MO gradients are different between the two optimizations, a different convergence profile is not surprising.\\

-To appreciate the greater accuracy of the results obtained using an MBE of the Fock matrix, we can compare converged CASSCF results with the energies obtained in a final MBE-CASCI calculation on the MBE-CASSCF orbitals.
+To appreciate the greater accuracy of the results obtained using an MBE of the Fock matrix, we can compare converged CASSCF results with the energies obtained in a final MBE-CASCI calculation based on the MBE-CASSCF orbitals.
 The rightmost panels of Figure \ref{targets} report final MBE-CASCI energies obtained using various screening parameters, cf. Table \ref{screening}.
 The screening scheme used throughout this work is orbital-based,\cite{Eriksen2021} and thus equivalent to the one used for the MBE-FCI calculation in Ref. \citenum{Eriksen2020a}.
 From a given order, the algorithm starts to remove a certain percentage of orbitals from the active space at every following order.
-The percentage of orbitals with the lowest maximum increment are removed, and all increments spawned from said orbital at later orders are assumed to be negligible until no valid increments at higher orders can be produced from the remaining orbital space.\\
+The percentage of orbitals with the lowest maximum increment are removed from the expansion space.
+The expansion continues to increasingly higher orders, removing the least important orbitals from consideration at every order, until no valid increments can be produced from the remaining orbital space.\\